 1. I am diagnosed with diabetes and hypertension.
 Can I use this 30-day meal plan?

-A good meal plan for diabetes and hypertension tells you when, what, and how much to eat to provide the nourishment you need while staying within your target blood sugar and cholesterol levels, as well as allowable sodium consumption.
+A good meal plan for diabetes and hypertension tells you when, what, and how much to eat to provide the nourishment you need while staying within your target blood sugar and cholesterol levels and allowable sodium consumption.

-A consultation with your registered nutritionist-dietitian is a must to make sure that the meal plan you will follow is individualized and will take into account your medical condition, preferences, and lifestyle, as well as any medications you are taking.
+A consultation with your registered nutritionist-dietitian must ensure that your meal plan is individualized and will consider your medical condition, preferences, lifestyle, and medications.

 2. Is the 30-day meal plan applicable too for kids?